 What is Mailinator?

 Mailinator is a different kind of email service.
 The biggest difference is that you don't need to sign up.
-Any email name you can think of already exists at Mailinator.com.
-Want BrianTheSkink@mailinator.com?
+Any email name you can think of already exists @mailinator.com and you can use any of them.
+Want [email protected]?
 You got it.
-Want to be JacquesKooStow?
+Want PrettyMothra?
 ScaryGavyn?
-GraysonTheMason?
 No problem.
-They exist when you create them and they are just waiting for you to check your inbox.
+Those and any other mailboxes you think of @mailinator.com are created when email arrives!
+Really.

 How is Mailinator different than some other web email, like Yahoo or Hotmail?

-The upside is that Mailinator requires no sign-up.
+The upside is that Mailinator does not require sign-up.
 Send email to a name, and the account is created automagically.

 In a nutshell, other services provide more functionality but require a sign-up (which takes time, even if you falsify all the information anyway).
 Mailinator provides less, but requires no sign-up.